 Chapter 7 - The Force Within

 Over the years, the folks at Lucasfilm had been very kind to me as Jane’s spouse.
-I had gotten to know some of them at Lucasfilm functions, film openings etc. One of those people was the CEO Charlie Weber.
-I think I had been whining to him about being bored with developing film projects and not making them and he asked me to lunch.
+I had gotten to know many of them at Lucasfilm functions, film openings etc. One of those people was the CEO Charlie Weber.
+I think I had been whining to him about being bored with developing film projects and not actually making them when he asked me to lunch.
 In our conversation he explained that in addition to the films and television, Lucasfilm wanted to explore other media plays.
 They already owned all the merchandising for Star Wars and were involved in special effects and sound mixing facilities.
 At that point Lucasfilm had piles of money.
 The second SW film has made its run and Charlie said they were looking to expand.
 I didn’t know what this had to do with me, but when I asked for an example.
 He said… new technologies.

-At that time in 1980, "new" technologies were things like satellite television, laserdiscs, home computers, and video game machines.
+At that time in 1980, "new" technologies were things like satellite television, laserdiscs, home computers, and video game consoles.
 The landscape of the media world was rapidly expanding.
 He said they needed someone to go look at all of those companies/technologies and make some recommendations about potential partnerships/projects.
 I am sure my face gave away my answer even before Charlie asked his question… "would you like to do this for us?"

 Stop the presses, this was so unexpected.
 I guess Charlie liked the way I thought about things and I could organize stuff, so I jumped at it.
 Charlie introduced me to the head of promotion for Lucasfilm, Sid Gannis.
 Sid had a long history in the film business and was just fun to hang out with.
 He and I put together a hit list of people/companies to visit and I began making plans.
 The other great thing about this new project is that I could do it from home in Marin, except for some LA meetings.
 That felt much better.
-Herb was disappointed, but there was really nothing happening at Delos and there was still that friction between Herb and I about the lack of truth telling.
+Herb was disappointed, but there was really nothing happening at Delos and there was still that friction between Herb and I about his lack of truth telling.

 Another Star Wars thing happened just as I began this new journey.
 George was ready to move into the big house on the property as his residence and that meant the Medway House (as we called it) was available.
 Medway was the house George bought with American Graffiti money and the place he wrote the original Star Wars stories.

 The house was this wonderful Marin wooden ship, big porch, hot tub etc. It also had an office on the second floor that looked out into the trees through wrap around windows.
-We joked it was like being in the nose of Millennium Falcon from the movie.
+We joked it was like sitting in the nose of Millennium Falcon from the movie.
 I sat at the big wrap around desk in George’s former office and wondered if some of the force would rub off on me.
 It didn’t happen right away, but when it did, it came from a galaxy I didn’t even know existed at that time .

 On the Road for Lucasfilm

 The list of visits we put together took me all across the country.
 It was the first time I had traveled that much since my rock and roll days.
-Of course all doors opened to us because it was Lucasfilm.
+Of course all doors opened to me because it was Lucasfilm.
 All anybody wanted to talk about was Star War stories and I would have to explain I didn’t work on the movies.
 I won’t go into all the stops, but they included a couple of notable moments like visiting Ted Turner outside of Atlanta just as CNN was launching.